pham-tuan-binh/neo-coat/README.md

 - If you want to change the dimensions of the matrix, change the macros of HEIGHT and WIDTH at the beginning of the main.cpp.
 Remember that you also need to change these in index.js in the data folder.
 - If you want to change how pixel position is calculated or how to draw them, change the following function in drawable library in libs folder.
 - If you want to change animations logic or change what type of file to animate, take a look at the animation library in the libs folder.
+# Credit
+This section is to credit and pay respect for those who contributed largely to the project:
+- **Acrobotic** - Animations API
+- **Emanuel Knöpfel** - Snake Library
+- me-no-dev - ESPAsyncWebServer
+- The authors of the **FastLed library** and those who contributed to it.
+- The authors of the **standard libraries** used in the project.
 # Copyright
 Copyright (C) 2014  Pham Tuan Binh